onamfc/gravity-forms-clevertap-integration/readme.txt

 **Features:**
 * Easy configuration through WordPress admin
 * Form-specific settings for email field mapping and tagging
+* Flexible property mapping - send any form field to CleverTap
 * Custom event names for each form
 * Automatic user attribute updates in CleverTap
 * Event tracking with customizable tags